amirkibbar/red-apple/README.md

 ```

-The values show here above are the default values.
+The values shown here above are the default values.

 # Starting and stopping Consul within a gradle task